kanjamad/React-city-tours/README.md

 # City tours

-## User Users stories
+## Users stories
-* Example, If user interested in New York user can check with more information.
+* If user interested in New York user can check with more information.

 ## 3 options to setting up the folder structure